This new course combines:

 What you will learn

-The desired learning outcome of the workshops is to equip the learner with a conceptual understanding of the opportunities and structural changes that Industry 4.0 brings.
-The learning may further guide strategic decision making and policy recommendations in their areas of work.
-Where beneficial to the learning, the workshops are accompanied by basic computer programming and sensor building activities.
-However, learning to code is not a direct objective of the workshops.
+The desired outcome of the workshops is to equip the learner with a conceptual understanding of the opportunities and structural changes that IoT brings.
+The strategy frameworks aim to support the creation of value propositions through ecosystem mapping.
+The workshop includes basic computer programming and sensor building activities.
+These, however, are all guided and learning to code or to specify IoT technology are not direct objectives of the workshops.

 Who would benefit from attending?

 These workshops are designed for management and executive level employees in organisations from all sectors.
 Participants are not required to have any education in engineering or computer science, or a technical background.

 There are a number of studentships available for UK residents for this new course.
 A studentship covers the whole of the tuition fee.